 Growing up in 'The Boat

-Family life in Steamboat, as I understand, is different than family life anywhere else.
-Kids in Steamboat grow up to be extraordinary athletes, with values that center around enjoying the outdoors as much as possible and having enough diligence to succeed in a town where everyone wants you to do well.
-I have found that in Steamboat, the proverb "it takes a village to raise a child" is entirely true, as one of the community's main focus is the prosperity of their kids.
+Kids here grow up to be extraordinary athletes with values that center on enjoying the outdoors as much as possible and having enough diligence to succeed in a town where everyone wants them to succeed.
+The proverb "it takes a village to raise a child" is embraced in 'The Boat,' as one of the community's main focuses is the prosperity of youth.

 Winter Sports Club

-Steamboat loves skiing, and almost every kid who is in the Winter Sports Club ends up to be one of the best skiers in the world.
+Steamboat loves skiing, and almost every kid in the Winter Sports Club ends up being one of the best skiers in the world.
 This is because the Winter Sports Club really knows how to raise great athletes.
 The program has produced 95 Winter Olympians who have made 165 Olympic appearances.

 Because of this history, Steamboat also goes crazy during the Winter Olympics.
 There is a huge celebration in town where we see off the athletes that are competing.
-What's even better is these athletes give back to the community by showing up in parades and events.
-I will never forget when in fifth grade, I got to hold Johnny Spillane’s silver medal at a school assembly.
+What's even better is that these athletes give back to the community by showing up in parades and events.
 There are also tributes to the Olympics all around town and on the mountain.

-There are tons of summer camps for kids in the summer here and around the rest of Colorado.
-There are several great after school programs as well.
+There are tons of summer camps in Steamboat Springs for kids in the summer here and around the rest of Colorado.
+There are several great after-school programs as well.